jawah/niquests/docs/user/advanced.rst

 When you receive a response, Requests makes a guess at the encoding to use for decoding the response when you access the :attr:`Response.text
-<requests.Response.text>` attribute.
+<niquests.Response.text>` attribute.
 Requests will first check for an
 encoding in the HTTP header, and if none is present, will use `charset_normalizer <https://pypi.org/project/charset_normalizer/>`_ or `chardet <https://github.com/chardet/chardet>`_ to attempt to